FreeRTOS/coreMQTT/README.md

 1. Go to the root directory of this repository.

-1. Run the *cmake* command: `cmake -S ../test -B build -DBUILD_CLONE_SUBMODULES=ON `
+1. Run the *cmake* command: `cmake -S test -B build -DBUILD_CLONE_SUBMODULES=ON `

 1. Run this command to build the library and unit tests: `make -C build all`

 1. The generated test executables will be present in `build/bin/tests` folder.

-1. Run `ctest` to execute all tests and view the test run summary.
+1. Run `cd build && ctest` to execute all tests and view the test run summary.

 ## Reference examples